AhmedFarrukh/CourseManagementSystem/Report.md

 - View Course Materials
 - View Grade

-Faculty should be able to see a list of course they are teaching and for each course, be able to:
+Faculty should be able to see a list of courses they are teaching and for each course, be able to:
 - View Course Description
 - View Course Details
 - View Course Materials